EseoheB/terraform-project/README.md

 3. `sg.tf`: Defines Security Group (SG) resources.
 4. `provider.tf`: Configures the AWS provider.
 5. `variables.tf`: Declares input variables.
+6. `local.tf`: Optionally, you can include a `local.tf` file to define local values or computations that can be used within your configuration.

 Please review these files to understand and customize your infrastructure.

 ## Variables

 This project uses variables to customize your infrastructure.
 You can specify them in a terraform.tfvars file or use environment variables.
-Refer to the variables.tf file for a list of available variables and their descriptions.
+Refer to the `variables.tf` file for a list of available variables and their descriptions.

+Here's a basic terraform.tfvars file:

+region = "us-east-1"
+vpc_cidr_block = "10.0.0.0/16"
+instance_type = "t2.micro"
+key_name = "your-key"
+# Add more variables as needed

+## Locals

+The `local.tf` file defines local values and computed expressions for use within the Terraform configuration.
+Review this file to see how these values are used and customized.
 ## Terraform Commands

 These commands are used to deploy this project;